Download your Job Applicant Toolkit

 Although geared toward people changing jobs, it is worth noting that the same tactics can be just as effective when discussing a pay rise with your current employer.

-Naturally, we all want to earn the highest salary possible, but it is important to understand how you measure up against people with similar skills and experience levels before entering a negotiation.
 Use valid data to strengthen your case; you can do this by checking the Michael Page salary comparison tool.
 Scan similar jobs online and talk to your Michael Page recruitment consultant.
 If you have friends or close acquaintances in similar roles, discuss it with them too.
-The more real-world information at your disposal, the stronger your negotiating platform will be.

 Your value to the business is not the only factor at play.
 Few, if any companies have limitless financial resources on which to draw.
 It is important to understand potential limitations before entering negotiations.